Home > Car Gap Insurance Explained

 Imagine a person, let’s call him Alex, has bought a new $14,000 car with a car loan from his local dealership.
 He discovers that the terms of his loan require him to pay a total of $15,000 to his dealer.
 Alex insured his new car at its market value with a comprehensive car insurance policy.
 However, as soon as some payments were finalised, the car became Alex’s and he drove it out of the dealership.
 The new car is now technically considered a second-hand car and it’s depreciated down to $13,000.

 Not long after purchasing the car Alex, unfortunately, gets into a car accident.
 His brand new car is completely written off as a total loss.
 Luckily for Alex, he had a comprehensive car insurance policy.
-Following the accident, makes a claim successfully and he then gets reimbursed the current total market value of the car before the accident, which is $13,000.
-However, Alex has still lost his car and owes the car dealer a further $2,000.
+Following the accident, Alex makes a claim successfully and he then gets reimbursed the current total market value of the car before the accident, which is $13,000.
+However, Alex has lost his car and still owes the car dealer a further $2,000.

 Alex can use car gap insurance to cover the debt of $2,000 that he must pay to the car dealer.
 Car gap insurance has been proven useful in such a scenario because without it, Alex would have no car and he’d be in debt.
 Now, although Alex has lost his car, having car gap insurance meant he wasn’t left with no car and outstanding debt.
 Bear in mind that some insurances come with waiting periods in which you cannot claim.